wix/media-platform-js-sdk/README.md

 var mediaPlatform = new MediaPlatform({
   domain: <as appears in the Dashboard>,
-  apiKey: <as appears in the Dashboard>,
+  appId: <as appears in the Dashboard>,
   sharedSecret: <as appears in the Dashboard>
 });
 ```